Introduction

 With the cardinalities given in this table, the matrix counts 25,200 cells defining just as many clusters.

-When creating such a matrix for a range of training sets, covering sizes from 2K to 100K data elements, and visualizing the average error on an equally sized test set, we get an understanding of the performance of the matrix method:
+When creating such a matrix for a range of training sets, covering sizes from 2K to 100K data elements, and visualizing the average error on an equally sized test set, we get an understanding of the performance of the matrix method: In green, you see the average error on the training set.
+In violet, you see the average error on the test set, averaged out over 5 different test runs, each run using a different test set.

 The performance of the matrix method increases with the size of the training set, as can be expected.
 When the size of the training set is around four times the size of the matrix, we get an average error as low as 1.25 hours.